arbhoj/f5-k8s-lb-svc/README.md

 <br/>

->Note: Ensure that KUBECONFIG is pointing to the bootstrap/management cluster that is managing the lifecycle of the target cluster to which the F5 controllers are being deployed
+>Note: Ensure that KUBECONFIG is pointing to the bootstrap/management cluster that is managing the lifecycle of the target cluster to which the F5 CIS & FIC Controllers are being deployed

 ```
 export CLUSTER_NAME=cluster-name